[ Client Work ]

 We worked with the Futures Without Violence team to strategize around the goals for the new brand and how we could motivate key audience groups to connect with this new approach.
 It’s not easy to ask people to change their practices and — even more — change the systems that currently can create more harm instead of alleviating it.

-Early in our process, we collaborated with Justine Swindell, a Washington, DC artist of color, to develop the flagship illustration that would set the visual tone and bring out the joyful sense of diversity and thriving community we were aiming to create.
+Early in our process, we collaborated with Justine Swindell, a Washington, DC artist, to develop the flagship illustration that would set the visual tone and bring out the joyful sense of diversity and thriving community we were aiming to create.

 We then designed a new logo for the program that communicated a simple yet casual and optimistic energy to anchor the brand.
 The logo is intentionally flexible in that the bridge shape can be any color in the color palette.